 Native American Trust Lands

-If you're fishing on land that belongs to any of the Native American tribes in Utah, you must observe tribal regulations concerning the taking of fish.
+If you're fishing on land that belongs to any of the Native American tribes in Utah, you must observe tribal regulations.
 These regulations are available from the Native American tribe that owns the land.

 Taking crayfish